Frequently Asked Questions

 Our mission is to provide a haven for girls, a place of their own, where they can explore the beauty of nature, try new things, enjoy carefree summer living, and make some of their very best friends.

-Rockbrook is situated on 214 private acres in the Blue Ridge Mountains.
+Rockbrook is situated on 219 private acres in the Blue Ridge Mountains.
 Most of the buildings are original to the sleepaway camp.
 So, campers live in rustic wooden cabins with bunk beds.
 Each cabin is just a short walk away from a stone lodge for age group meetings and a bath house with private showers and toilets.
 Activities happen in many cabin-like buildings throughout camp.
 Our mountain spring-fed lake also houses our swimming and paddling activities.
-The camp barn and 2 riding rings are situated on the flatter part of camp where 26 horses live every summer.
+The camp riding center includes 2 barns, a large covered arena, outdoor jump course, beginner ring — all situated on the flatter part of camp where 32 horses live every summer.

 Rockbrook is accredited by the American Camp Association, a distinction marked by adhering to almost 300 industry-accepted standards deemed “best practices” for summer camps.
 There’s more about the ACA on the accreditation page of our site.